Lecture Notes in Cosmology: Cosmological parameters determination

-In this section we discuss how the CMB TT spectrum, i.e. the $C_{TT,\ell}$'s, are sensitive to the cosmological parameters.
-We have learned in this Chapter about many quantities which are of relevance in forming the shape of the spectrum but we have not actually derived an analytic, approximated formula in order to see this explicitly.
+In this section, we discuss how the CMB TT spectrum is sensitive to the cosmological parameters.
+We have learned in this chapter about many quantities that are relevant in forming the shape of the spectrum, but we have not actually derived an analytic, approximated formula in order to see this explicitly.
 These can be found in \cite{Mukhanov:2005sc} and \cite{Weinberg:2008zzc}.
-Here instead we plot with CLASS various spectra for varying parameters and discuss the physics behind the changes.
+Here instead, we plot with CLASS various spectra for varying parameters and discuss the physics behind the changes.

-Note that, for the standard $\Lambda$ model, 6 of the overall parameters are usually left free and constrained by observation: \begin{enumerate} \item The amplitude of the primordial power spectrum: $A_S$; \item The primordial tilt: $n_S$; \item The baryonic abundance: $\Omega_{\rm b0}h^2$; \item The CDM abundance: $\Omega_{\rm c0}h^2$; \item The reionization epoch: $z_{\rm reion}$; \item The sound horizon at recombination: $r_s(\eta_*)$, which is related to the Hubble constant value $H_0$. \end{enumerate} The other parameters can be derived by these ones.
-In particular, the amount of radiation is already well known by measuring the CMB temperature and so the amount of $\Lambda$ and curvature is determined via the positions of the peaks, which depend on $r_s(\eta_*)$, which in turn depends on the baryon content.
+Note that, for the standard $\Lambda$ model, 6 of the overall parameters are usually left free and constrained by observation: \begin{enumerate} \item The amplitude of the primordial power spectrum: $A_S$; \item The primordial tilt: $n_S$; \item The baryon abundance: $\Omega_{\rm b0}h^2$; \item The CDM abundance: $\Omega_{\rm c0}h^2$; \item The reionization epoch: $z_{\rm reion}$; \item The sound horizon at recombination: $r_s(\eta_*)$, which is related to the Hubble constant value $H_0$. \end{enumerate} The other cosmological parameters can be derived from these ones.
+In particular, the amount of radiation is already well known by measuring the CMB temperature, and the amount of $\Lambda$ and curvature are determined via the positions of the peaks, which depend on $r_s(\eta_*)$, which in turn depends on the baryon content.

-In Figs.~\ref{Fig:CldecompositionPlot} and \ref{Fig:CldecompositionPlotLogLog} we start to show the numerical calculation of CMB TT power spectrum decomposed in the contributions discussed in this Chapter.
+In Figs.~\ref{Fig:CldecompositionPlot} and \ref{Fig:CldecompositionPlotLogLog}, we start to show the numerical calculation of the CMB TT power spectrum decomposed into the contributions discussed in this Chapter.
 See also \cite{Wands:2015fua}.
-We consider the $\Lambda$CDM as fiducial model.
+We consider the $\Lambda$CDM as a fiducial model.